LyndonFan/lyndonfan.github.io/_posts/2024-11-13-Open-Source-Hackathon.md

 ### Meanwhile

-Between coding and having meals (or sweets or tea 🙃), I joined their office tour and chatted with other participants, from university students and researchers, to hedge fund managers and machine learning engineers.
-Weirdly, a common theme seems to be interest or working in the finance industry, which I guess is reasonable considering Man Group is a "global investment manager".
+Between coding and having meals (or sweets or tea 🙃), I joined their office tour and chatted with other participants".
+I also talked with one of their employees, and learnt they have a Linux team which manages their Linux servers and anything deployed on it.
+Which is a lot of things.

 At my table, I also listened to Jarek's stories as an open source library maintainer.
 I've summarised some of them here (which may not have the full context, and all mistakes are mine):